Welcome! My name is Kaira Jewel Lingo

 I was born in Chicago and grew up there and in Nairobi, Kenya, in a multi-racial family within a residential spiritual community.
 From a young age I remember feeling connected to people in other countries and knowing that my purpose in life was to be of service, to relieve suffering and bring joy to others.

-I graduated from Stanford University with a B.A. and M.A. in Anthropology and Social Sciences and speak fluent Portuguese, French, German and Italian.
+I graduated from Stanford University with a B.A. and M.A. in Anthropology and Social Sciences and speak fluent Portuguese, French, German and Italian, and rudimentary Spanish.

 I edited Thich Nhat Hanh’s, Planting Seeds: Practicing Mindfulness with Children and helped to start and develop Wake Up Schools, bringing mindfulness to education.
 I explore the interweaving of art, play, ecology and spiritual practice and am a certified yoga teacher and InterPlay leader.
 In spring 2015 and 2016, I was spiritual practitioner in residence at Schumacher College, an ecological college, in the United Kingdom.
-My roots are in the Zen tradition, which influences much of my teaching, and I have also practiced Insight meditation extensively.
+My spiritual roots are in the Vietnamese Zen tradition, which influences much of my teaching, and I have also practiced Insight meditation extensively.
+I am currently in the 4-year Spirit Rock Teacher Training Program.